Some Riemann Hypotheses from Random Walks over Primes: Convergence of the Euler Product for -functions based on Cusp Forms

-\begin{corollary} If Conjecture~\ref{ConjCusp} is true unconditionally then Theorem~\ref{CuspConvergence} follows and the Riemann Hypothesis is true for $L$-functions based on cusp forms. \end{corollary} \begin{proof} This simple argument is the same as in Corollary~\ref{DirRH}.
-Convergence of $X(s, f)$ on $\sigma > k/2$ does not allow zeros of $L(s,f)$ in this region.
-The functional equation \eqref{funcmod} then forces the zeros to lie on the critical line $\sigma = k/2$, since it excludes them from the left half of the critical strip $\sigma < k/2$. \end{proof}
+\begin{corollary} If Conjecture~\ref{ConjCusp} is true unconditionally then Theorem~\ref{CuspConvergence} follows, and the Riemann Hypothesis is true for $L$-functions based on cusp forms. \end{corollary} \begin{proof} This simple argument is the same as in Corollary~\ref{DirRH}.
+Convergence of $X(s, f)$ on $\sigma > k/2$ does not allow zeros in this region.
+The functional equation which relates $L(s,f)$ to $L(k-s,f)$ forces the zeros to lie on the critical line $\sigma = k/2$, since it excludes them from the left half of the critical strip $\sigma < k/2$. \end{proof}